rosedu1/deconvSeq/README.md

 5/23/20 version 0.2.1 1) Removed dependency on simpleSingleCell from package

+5/25/20 version 0.2.2 1) Removed examples from getcorr

 ## Citation
 Du R, Carey V, and Weiss ST. deconvSeq: deconvolution of cell mixture distribution in sequencing data, Bioinformatics, 35:5095-5102, 2019.